experiment2016/workhub/README.md

 # python clock
 A simple experiment to learn python.
 Clock.py is a simple clock.
-Print the datetime.
+It prints the datetime.

 Usage